SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/01-Problem-02.md

 ## Input
-You will receive 3 lines from the console:
+You will receive 3 elements from the console:

 - Name of the series: string